 It is also worth noting that Canadian businesses are liable for much larger penalties under GDPR legislation.
 Any large corporation is probably going to have data from EU citizens in its datasets.
 If this data is breached, the corporation could be subject to fines under the GDPR that are up to 4 percent of the annual worldwide turnover of the corporation.

-One in five Canadian businesses were hit with a cyber security breach in 2017.
+One in five Canadian businesses was hit with a cybersecurity breach in 2017.
 The costs of recovering from these breaches are much higher than any preventative measures would have been.
-Now, with the Digital Privacy Act and the GDPR in play, corporations can no longer take a “wait and see” approach with cyber security.
+Now, with the Digital Privacy Act and the GDPR in play, corporations can no longer take a wait-and-see approach with cybersecurity.

-All software from DiliTrust, including the DiliTrust Exec board portal and DiliTrust Governance corporate legal software solution, uses extra security measures to guard against data breaches and cyber attacks.
-All data from DiliTrust solutions is stored on servers in Canadian data centres for our Canadian clients, and DiliTrust solutions are in full compliance with PIPEDA and the GDPR.
-Since DiliTrust is headquartered in France, it is the only board governance software provider that has coded its solutions from the ground up in full consideration of the GDPR, which is far more restrictive than PIPEDA even with the new amendments of the Digital Privacy Act.
+All modules from the DiliTrust Governance suite, including the DiliTrust board portal module and the litigation management module, uses extra security measures to guard against data breaches and cyber-attacks.
+All data from the DiliTrust suite is stored on servers in Canadian data centers for our Canadian clients, and DiliTrust solutions are in full compliance with PIPEDA and the GDPR.
+Since DiliTrust’s headquarters are in France, it is the only board governance software provider that has coded its solutions from the ground up with full consideration of the GDPR, which is far more restrictive than PIPEDA, even with the new amendments of the Digital Privacy Act.

-If you would like to find out more about our software solutions for your board communications and corporate governance that go over and above best practices recommended under Canada’s Digital Privacy Act and the GDPR, contact us today for more information.
+If you would like to find out more about our software solutions for your board communications and corporate governance, that go over and beyond best practices recommended under Canada’s Digital Privacy Act and the GDPR, contact us today for more information.